my1396/R-Notes/docs/0103-RStudio-VSCode.md

 --------------------------------------------------------------------------------

-Q: Why use VS Code for R programming instead of RStudio? \
+Q: Why using VS Code for R programming instead of RStudio? \
 A: Several reasons:

 - Better integration with Copilot, making it easier to write code with AI assistance.